SBortz/simpledb/README.md

 - Non-blocking writes: new writes continue to new memtable during flush
 - Background flush: old memtable flushes asynchronously without blocking

-## Future Improvements

-### Compaction for V4 (Not Implemented)

-**Compaction** is a critical feature for SSTable-based databases that is currently missing in V4.
-It would be the next evolutionary step to improve performance and reduce storage overhead.

-**What is Compaction?**
-Compaction is the process of merging multiple SSTables into fewer, larger SSTables.
-This helps:
-- **Reduce Read Amplification**: Fewer files to search during reads
-- **Remove Duplicate/Deleted Keys**: Consolidate multiple versions of the same key
-- **Free Disk Space**: Remove obsolete entries and compact storage
-- **Improve Performance**: Fewer files mean faster binary searches

-**Why it's needed:**
-- Without compaction, SSTables accumulate over time, increasing read amplification
-- Old versions of keys remain in older SSTables, wasting space
-- Deleted keys (if implemented) remain in SSTables until compaction removes them

-**Potential Implementation Strategy:**
-- Level-based compaction (like LevelDB/RocksDB): Organize SSTables into levels
-- Size-tiered compaction: Merge SSTables of similar sizes
-- Background compaction: Run asynchronously without blocking writes

-This would be a natural next step for V4 to evolve into a production-ready database implementation.

 ## Performance Characteristics

 | Version | Write | Read | Startup | Memory | Best For |